rolamijulo/qml-air-pollution/README.md

 **Attribution and Background**

 The data engineering scripts build upon an original repository created by prior researchers.
-The foundational visualization code aimed to recreate findings from the environmental justice study by Lane and colleagues.
+The foundational visualization code aimed to recreate findings from the environmental justice study (Lane, Morello-Frosch, Marshall, & Apte, 2022).
+The link to the study can be found here: https://pubs.acs.org/doi/10.1021/acs.estlett.1c01012?fig=tgr1&ref=pdf

 This thesis extends that descriptive work into a predictive learning framework using advanced quantum algorithms.

 **Repository Structure**